Welcome to AYSO Region

 Region 253 Home Field

-change locations for their home games this spring.
-For the spring
+Region 253 has change locations for their home games.
+For the Fall

 2013 season all home games for Region 253 will be behind the Valley Center